East Cornwall · PL30

 Why St Mabyn is its own job.

-Conservation Area covers the village core including the church.
+Locally, conservation Area covers the village core including the church.
 Active parish council with detailed input on edge-of-village schemes.
 For full build package specifically, parts of St Mabyn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every St Mabyn project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope St Mabyn projects parish-up, not template-down — the PL30 context shapes the design from day one.
+Whether the project is on Victorian villas in the centre or further out toward Bodmin, the full build package response is locally tuned.

 Planning note